Epilepsy Life Insurance – How to Get Affordable Life Insurance!

-Getting life insurance with epilepsy is possible and we show you how to get approved.
+Getting life insurance for epilepsy is possible, and we will show you how to get approved.

-More than 3 million people in the U.S have epilepsy.
+It’s a common neurological disorder affecting more than 3 million people in the U.S.

-The cause for most epilepsy patients is unknown (idiopathic), typically being diagnosed after having at least 2 seizures.
+The cause for most epilepsy patients is unknown (idiopathic), typically diagnosed after having at least two seizures.

 Time since last seizure general guidelines: